If you cannot find the answer to your questions, feel free to email firstname.lastname@example.org or give us a call (1-800-670-9550).

 We guarantee that our prostheses will fit you as intended as well as fall within your skin color spectrum at the time of painting.
 We will create the prosthesis over if there is any problem.

-14: We belong to our neighborhood pool.
-Can I go swimming with my prosthesis?
+14: Can I go swimming with my prosthesis?

 Yes.
 The water will not affect it and the sun’s UV rays will not change the color (some restrictions may apply based on the type of prostheses being worn).